RoxenTHNDR/java2_project/README.md

 Such as: `Example<String> exstr = new Example<>;`, creates a new object of type "Example" that contains Strings.
 Or something similar: `Example<int> exint = new Example<>;` creates a new object of type "Example" that contains integers.
 I could see myself using this in the case of the discord bot to make it easier to contain players.

+## Lambda Functions
+Lambda functions were a bit of a challenge for me up until this week.
+In java one I had realized that they may save time within writing the actual code, however I felt as if they were less readable.
+Now that we took a deeper dive into how to write them and how they work with specific functional interfaces it makes much more sense to me.
+I also liked how in this week we took a more of deeper dive into reading documentation.
+Such as with the codewars assignment we worked on, where it challenged us to use a functional interface similar to that of a function functional interface, but without using that specific interface.
+So that brought me to the documentation to figure out which interface uses the
+`.applyAsDouble(T)` abstract method.
+Which lead me to the ToDoubleFunction Functional interface.